What is a Creditor’s Statutory Demand?

 Person X was owed $22,500 by Company Y. Person X had DBL Solicitors issue a Creditor’s Statutory Demand in March 2019.
 Company Y did not respond within 21 days.
 DBL Solicitors on behalf of Person X filed a Winding up application in the court in May 2019 and served it on Company Y. The Hearing was listed for June 2019.

 Company Y contacted DBL Solicitors to negotiate a settlement and avoid being wound up.
 Company Y paid Person X the full amount of the debt, PLUS 92% of the out of pocket costs incurred by Person X .
-Person X was ultimately only $1,000 out of pocket and the debt recovered within 10 weeks.
+In conclusion, Person X was ultimately only $1,000 out of pocket and the debt recovered within 10 weeks.

 Real life case study – 2